 The main goal of treatment is to remove the cause.

 When candida is responsible, topical and oral antifungal agents are used to treat the flare-ups.
-The oral agents ketoconazole, itraconazole and fluconazole may also be prescribed to prevent further candidal infection, taken intermittently (there are various regimes).
+The oral agent fluconazole may also be prescribed to prevent further candidal infection, taken intermittently (there are various regimes).
 Boric acid intravaginal capsules or pessaries may also be prescribed.

 If candida is not cultured, all antifungal agents should be discontinued.
 To reduce contact with irritants, it may be helpful to use pads instead of tampons during menstruation, and to take baking soda sitz baths.
 Non-soap cleanser should be used for washing.